 About me: I was born and raised in beautiful Vancouver, British Columbia, Canada.
 As an undergraduate student at Princeton University, I studied physics and worked on research projects in biophysics.
 In graduate school I switched fields to computer science and received my PhD from the machine learning group at Harvard University.
 After graduate school I joined the Department of Computer Science at the University of British Columbia as an education-focussed faculty member.
 At UBC I was part of the team that created UBC’s Master of Data Science Program, where I taught courses and also served as Co-Director from 2018 to 2021.
-I am currently launching a new not-for-profit high school, the Vancouver Independent School for Science and Technology (VISST), which is a not-for-profit STEM high school.
+I am currently Principal of the Vancouver Independent School for Science and Technology (VISST), a STEM high school that I co-founded in 2022.

 For a non-exhaustive list of things that didn’t work out along the way, see my CV of Failures.